Effective Date: 25 May 2018

 8.1 Payment details including credit card numbers are supplied direct to our payment partner mentioned on our website.
 We do not receive such information.
 To ensure your details are not being used without consent, your personal data may be supplied by our payment partners to relevant third parties including credit reference and fraud prevention agencies, who may keep a record of that information.

 8.2 We may allow access to your personal data by third parties who supply us with a service.
-Examples include e-commerce platform providers, website hosts, content delivery networks and businesses which assist us in undertaking communications or monitoring our website.
+These include the following:

 a) if we have reason to believe that it breaches our terms and conditions, or that such steps are necessary to protect us or others, or that a criminal act has been committed, or if there has been a complaint about content posted by you, or if we are required to do so by law or appropriate authority; or